dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

 The `__enter__` method will be called right before the contents of the `with` block, so before `pytest` starts.
 Then the `__exit__` method will be called after `pytest` is done, *even if an exception occurred*, passing data about the exception as arguments to the `__exit__()` method.
 Since we don't want do to anything other than re-raise if this happens, we just ignore them.

-Anyway, this is much more readable than using `try/except/finally`, don't you think ?
+Anyway, this is much more readable than using `try/except/finally`, don't you think?

 We still need a tiny fix: by default, `yarn start` will open a new tab on our browser.
-This was great while we wer working on the Javascript code, but here we are working on the CI script, so we'd prefer to disable this behavior.
+This was great while we were working on the JavaScript code, but here we are working on the CI script, so we'd prefer to disable this behavior.

 Fortunately, all we have to do is to set the `BROWSER` environment variable to `NONE`: